 The UN Global Compact for Safe, Orderly and Regular Migration (GCM) recognizes that migrants may face situations of vulnerability due to the circumstances in which they travel or the conditions they face in countries of origin, transit or destination.
-Migration which takes place outside irregular channels leaves workers vulnerable to abuse and exploitation (UN Network on Migration, 2021).
+Migration which takes place outside regular channels leaves workers vulnerable to abuse and exploitation (UNMN,2021).